 Preventing Frozen Pipes During Wintertime In Minnesota

 Understanding the ins and outs of your home insurance policy really makes a difference when dealing with frozen pipes and the disaster that follows.
 When temperatures plummet in the deep winter, pipes can crack from the cold and settling foundations can shift entire plumbing lines.
 These busted and cracked lines that once carried water now leak and pour water into your home.
+You can read here and understand what needs to be done when it comes to plumbing issues.

 When this happens, your first question will probably be, “Does my home insurance cover frozen pipes?”
 As always, the answer varies depending on your homeowner policy, and insurance adjusters make the final decision on what is covered and what is not.
 The main thing is to make sure you take immediate action to dry everything thoroughly, otherwise mold may develop.
 Keep in mind, homeowners must disclose water losses when they sell the house.
 A future buyer will want assurance that the damage was taken care of professionally.